 As you’re packing it’s a good idea to stop throughout the process to test the weight of the box you’re packing to ensure it can still be safely lifted.
 Remember too that larger boxes are likely to need 2 people to lift and carry, as well as crate handling equipment to move safely.

-As well as making boxes more difficult to move around, the big danger with traditional cardboard boxes is that when they are fully packed with heavy items, you risk the bottom falling out.
+As well as making boxes more difficult to move around, the big danger with traditional large moving boxes is that when they are fully packed with heavy items, you risk the bottom falling out.

 Double-walled cardboard boxes, proper construction and taping techniques can help mitigate any potential issues, and of course, ensuring they aren’t over packed will help, but the best way to avoid this issue is to choose instead plastic tote crates, which are much sturdier and can take more weight than a similarly sized cardboard box.

 As a general rule too, remember that you’re likely to need more moving boxes than you might think and, do avoid the temptation of choosing the biggest boxes you can find and choose a variety of sizes too.

 Here at Crate Hire UK, we offer a range of different sized moving boxes and crates that you can choose from, including;

 - Standard wardrobe moving boxes